WindRiver-Labs/wrlinux/scripts/gen-image/doc/appsdk.README.md

-                        Specify extra script to run before do_rootfs --env ENV             Specify extra environment to export before do_rootfs: --env NAME=VALUE --no-clean            Do not cleanup generated rootfs in workdir
+                        Specify extra script to run before do_rootfs --env ENV             Specify extra environment to export before do_rootfs: --env NAME=VALUE --no-clean            Do not cleanup generated rootfs in workdir --no-validate         Do not validate parameters in Input yaml files -g GPGPATH, --gpgpath GPGPATH
+                        Specify gpg homedir, it overrides 'gpg_path' in Yaml, default is /tmp/.cbas_gnupg

 $ appsdk genimage input.yaml --type all
 appsdk - INFO: Deploy Directory: path-to-outdir/deploy